mpi-forum/mpi-forum.github.io/meetings/2019/03/logistics.md

 The registration covers snacks at the meeting on Monday, Tuesday Wednesday, and Thursday lunch on Tuesday and Wednesday, and the meeting logistics.

-Advanced registration is required for this meeting so that Cisco can process their visitor processing procedure.
+Advanced registration is required all meetings.

 [Meeting Registration]()